Independent · Consumer-first · Scottish

 Suggestion is powerful.
 If someone tells you there's vanilla in a whisky before you taste it, you'll find vanilla.
 This is well-documented in food science.
 Tasting notes prime your expectations.
 A blind tasting without any notes produces different results from the same whisky with notes provided.

 Individual variation is huge.
 Genetic differences in taste receptors mean some people are genuinely more sensitive to certain compounds than others.
-"Supertasters" (roughly 25% of the population) experience bitterness more intensely.
+"Supertasters" (roughly 25% of the population, according to research summarised by the BBC) experience bitterness more intensely.
 Some people can't smell certain compounds at all.
 Your experience of the same whisky is physiologically different from the person who wrote the tasting notes.

 The useful tasting notes